pocha/django-blog/README.md

 Get inside the Django project & start the server ``Terminal``

-	~/$ cd django_blog
+	~/$ cd django-tutorial-blog-app
-	~/django_blog$ python manage.py runserver
+	~/django-tutorial-blog-app$ python manage.py runserver

 This will run a development server on port 8000, if you have Django installed on your PC.
 You can view the app at *http://localhost:8000*.
 In our case, simply Reload the **App Output** tab.

 If everything goes right, you'll see a **"Welcome to Django"** page, in pleasant, light-blue pastel.
 It worked!

+> Command to exit the server should be included here

-## Lesson 2 - Creating the app
+## Lesson 2 - Hello World
-In this module, we'll create our first Django Application that will show a **Hello World** message instead of Weclome to Django.
+In this module, we'll create our first Django Application that will show a **Hello World** message instead of Welcome to Django.

-To create our application, we'll run this command inside our Django project in the console.
-	cd django_blog
-	python manage.py startapp blog

-This will create a folder *blog* inside our project.
-The new file structure should look something like this.

-    django_blog
-	├── blog
-	│   ├── __init__.py
-	│   ├── models.py
-	│   ├── tests.py
-	│   ├── views.py
-	├── django_blog
-	│   ├── __init__.py
-	│   ├── settings.py
-	│   ├── urls.py
-	│   ├── wsgi.py
-	└── manage.py

-Each Django application will consist of *models.py, tests.py and views.py*.
-For this module we'll only be dealing with *views.py* which shall be used to serve the content of our application.
+We will show **Hello World** by creating a static page.
+For that, we do not need to use any of the files generated above.

-To serve a simple static page from django, create a folder in djang_blog directory named static.
-Create a file named index.html inside the static folder such that the directory structure now looks like,
+To serve a simple static page from django, create a folder named static.
+Create a file named index.html inside the static folder.

-    django_blog
-	├── blog
-	│   ├── __init__.py
-	│   ├── models.py
-	│   ├── tests.py
-	│   ├── views.py
+``Terminal``

+	~/django-tutorial-blog-app$ mkdir static
+	~/django-tutorial-blog-app$ touch static/index.html

+The directory structure now looks like,

+    django-tutorial-blog-app
 	├── django_blog
 	│   ├── __init__.py
 	│   ├── settings.py